wchsstem/wchs-map/README.md

 `map.json` or a floor SVG file.

 ### Development
-Run `docker run -p 10001:10001 -v $PWD:/usr/src/map churchill-map npm run watch` (`docker run -p 10001:10001 -v $CD:/usr/src/map churchill-map npm run watch` on Windows) to launch the development server in a Docker container.
+Run `docker run -p 10001:10001 -it -v $PWD:/usr/src/map churchill-map npm run watch` (`docker run -p 10001:10001 -it -v $CD:/usr/src/map churchill-map npm run watch` on Windows) to launch the development server in a Docker container.

 To stop a running container, you may need to run `docker ps` to find the hex string ID of the running container, then